 hallway on the first floor

 a view into the baroque garden

-The two-storey ballroom was designed by the imperial architect Johann Bernhard Fischer von Erlach.
+The two-storey Banquet hall was designed by the imperial architect Johann Bernhard Fischer von Erlach.
 The large ceiling fresco was painted by Bartholomeo Altomonte in 1772 and glorifies Divine Providence, which is effective by the diocese of Passau.
 Portraits of the bishops of Passau and the provosts of Herzogenburg decorate the walls.

 2008 the library was under renovation.